GongT/baobao/@idlebox/common/etc/common.api.md

 // @public
 export function deleteSymbol(category: string, name: string): void;

-// Warning: (ae-missing-release-tag) "Disposable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Disposable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export class Disposable implements IDisposable, IDisposableBaseInternal {